-The Andy Fatigue is understandable, too.
+The Andy fatigue is understandable, too.
 Fourteen years is a long time to be one team's head coach in this day and age.
-There are Eagles fans who couldn't read or speak when Reid took over the job and are now old enough to feel real-fan pain and disappointment.
-If Reid's the only Eagles coach you've ever known, or the only one you can really remember, it's reasonable just to wish for a different voice, or for a new public face of the franchise.
+There are Eagles fans who were too young to read or speak when Reid took over the job and are now old enough to feel real-fan pain and disappointment.
+If Reid is the only Eagles coach you've ever known, or the only one you can really remember, it's reasonable just to wish for a different voice or a new public face of the franchise.
 After 14 years, no one can say the Eagles and their fans haven't been patient.

 Anyway, it requires more responsibility and accountability to finish out this wreck of a season than it would to be relieved of the headache.
 That's the main reason Reid himself wants to see it through, and he's earned that right.
 Maybe not over the past two years, but absolutely over his first 12.
 Lest anyone forget, Reid's first 12 years in Philadelphia included nine winning seasons (six in which he won at least 11 games), seven division titles, 10 playoff victories and an NFC championship.
 There's no one whose name isn't Belichick who can claim a record like that during the same period of time.

-When he announces that Reid will no longer be the Eagles' coach, owner Jeffrey Lurie is likely to be emotional.
-He's likely to express a strong positive feeling for the man who's coached his team for the past 14 years as well as a deep, shared sadness that Reid couldn't pull off that of which they all dreamed together.
+When owner Jeffrey Lurie announces that Reid will no longer be the Eagles' coach, Lurie is likely to be emotional.
+He's likely to express a strong positive feeling for the man who's coached his team for the past 14 years as well as a deep, shared sadness that Reid couldn't pull off what they all dreamed of together.
 Lurie is likely to focus, as he should, on the successes of the first 12 years and not the failures of the past two.
 If he does that, and if the fans can shake off their anger for a few minutes and join him, then Andy Reid will get the exit from Philadelphia that he's earned.